ExistentialEnso/fed2-bot/readme.md

 Username and password data is loaded from a file named ```.env``` not present in the repository for security reasons.
 Either copy or rename ```template.env``` and edit it to contain your login information.

 Planet information is defined in ```planets.js``` and steps are defined in ```steps.js```.
-The repository contains the configuration I use in the Enso system These should be edited to suit your particular needs.
-Note that "TRADE" steps are two-way despite having a "from" and "to" value, though you need to be in the exchange of the "from" planet at the beginning of that step.
+I've included my personal configuration for the Enso system as an example to help understand how these files should be configured.

 Now, finally, you can run the bot by typing ```npm start```.

+## Notes

+* Your character must be in the exchange of the first step's planet when beginning the bot
+* All step data requires the following fields: type, to, from
+* Step type must be either "MOVE" or "TRADE"
+* Steps with type "TRADE" put you back on the "from" planet at the end, so the next step should have the same "from" value
+* The last step should put you back on the planet where you started
+* All planet data requires the following fields: toExchange, fromExchange, toLink, fromLink
+* If the planet's orbit is the same as the interstellar link, just provide an empty array: ```[]```
+* You must define restaurant info for at least one planet to replenish stamina

 ## License